 Since ancient times, honey has been used as both a food and a medicine.

-Here are the top 10 health benefits of honey that are supported by science.
+Here are the top 10 health benefits of honey.

 Honey is a sweet, thick liquid made by honeybees.

-The bees swarm their environment and collect the sugar-rich nectar of flowers (1).
+The bees collect sugar — mainly the sugar-rich nectar of flowers — from their environment (1).

-Then inside the beehive, they repeatedly consume, digest and regurgitate ("vomit") the nectar.
+Once inside the beehive, they repeatedly consume, digest and regurgitate the nectar.

 It contains virtually no fiber, fat or protein (2).

-It also contains trace amounts (under 1% of RDA) of several vitamins and minerals, but you would have to eat many pounds to fulfill your daily requirements.
+It also contains trace amounts — under 1% of the RDI — of several vitamins and minerals, but you would have to eat many pounds to fulfill your daily requirements.

-Bottom Line: Honey is thick, sweet liquid made by honeybees.
-It is low in vitamins and minerals, but may be high in some plant compounds.
+Summary Honey is thick, sweet liquid made by honeybees.
+It is low in vitamins and minerals but may be high in some plant compounds.

-Scientists believe that it is the combination of these compounds that gives honey its antioxidant power (5).
+Scientists believe that the combination of these compounds gives honey its antioxidant power (

 The evidence on honey and diabetes is mixed.

-On one hand, it can help with some risk factors that are common in diabetics.
+On one hand, it can reduce several risk factors for heart disease common in people with type 2 diabetes.

-So, while honey may be "less bad" than refined sugar for diabetics, it is still something that diabetics should only consume with caution.
+While honey may be slightly better than refined sugar for people with diabetes, it should still be consumed with caution.

-Bottom Line: Some studies show that honey improves heart disease risk factors in diabetics.
-However, it also raises blood sugar levels, so it can not be considered "diabetic-friendly."
+Summary Some studies show that honey improves heart disease risk factors in people with diabetes.
+However, it also raises blood sugar levels — so it cannot be considered healthy for people with diabetes.